adi-dev-vikram/IoT_botnet_inspect_detect/README.md

 Checkout the web app here : https://net-inspect.herokuapp.com/ The web app curently only supports statistical analysis of traffic in pcap file.
 We are working on pcap->csv conversion and subsequent botnet detection capability.

 Please cite this repo if you are planning on using this code.
-Please only use for academic purposes.

 ## Requirements:
 * IPython notebook (Colab)